vasha54/vasha54/README.md

 **2023** *Notification plugin of request to create courses in the Moodle to the category managers*.
 Ana Mónica Rodríguez García.
 University of Matanzas, Matanzas, Diploma work to opt for the title of Computer Engineering

+**2025** *Module for the registration of personal devices in the Integrated System Environment of the University of Matanzas*.
+Manuel Alberto Gorrín Reyes.
+University of Matanzas, Matanzas, Diploma work to opt for the title of Computer Engineering

 ## Thesis opponent

 **2017** *Software for the management of internal client information in hotel systems from the endonarcoeting perspective*.
 Fabianne Díaz Santiago.
 University of Matanzas, Matanzas, Diploma work to opt for the title of Computer Engineering